BxCppDev/Bayeux/README.rst

 particle and nuclear physics projects.
 This functionality is split into several specialized submodules:

-datatools :  Serializable data structures based on Boost.
+datatools :  Serializable data structures based on Boost and core utilities.

 cuts :       Generic tools for making arbitrary data selections.